-Last week I had the pleasure of attending this year’s Google I/O. Before I got too far removed from the conference I thought I would try to capture my impressions and thoughts about last week.
+Last week I had the pleasure of attending this year’s Google I/O. Before I got too far removed from the conference, I thought I would try to capture my impressions and thoughts about last week.

 The keynote clearly wasn’t as tight as WWDC keynotes and frankly not as cohesive as past I/O conferences.
 Lots of bits were spilled last week in the aftermath, and I will spare you a retread of the common complaints.
 I do think though that a majority of the problems stemmed from the lack of a unifying theme or major tent-pole announcement.
 It is tough to build a substantive keynote around the smaller, more strategic moves Google announced.
-That being said, I cannot argue with the complaints about the “blocking and tackling” problems Google had during the keynote especially at a conference this big.
+That being said, I cannot argue with the complaints about the “blocking and tackling” problems Google had during the keynote, especially at a conference this big.

 The Google Play Services and the r13 Android Support Library UI enhancements showed us how Google plans to curb the fragmentation issues which have plagued the platform.
-By packaging these enhancements in libraries that are compatible back to Froyo and immediately available for integration, Google enabled developers to get these new features and services into the hands of users immediately.
-This eliminates the dependency Google had previously on hand-set manufactures to integrate new Android releases on their current and older devices.
+By packaging these enhancements in libraries that are compatible back to Froyo and immediately available for integration, Google enabled developers to get these new features and services into the hands of users quickly.
+This eliminates the dependency Google had previously on handset manufactures to integrate new Android releases on their current and older devices.

-Many have questioned the long term viability of the Android platform for Google as companies like Amazon and Samsung seek ways to circumvent or minimize Google’s influenence on their products.
+Many have questioned the long term viability of the Android platform for Google as companies like Amazon and Samsung seek ways to circumvent or minimize Google’s influence on their products.
 The approach that Google adopted has provided a way forward that serves their needs as well as developers.
 That is a big deal.

 Comparison to WWDC